 Minnesota lockdown extended for restaurants and other customer-facing businesses

 Today, Governor Walz held a press conference to let the state know the next step for the stay at home order.
-Minnesota’s stay at home order was expected to expire May 4th.
+Minnesota’s stay at home order was expected to expire on May 4th.
 Governor Walz has extended the stay at home order for some businesses like restaurants, dining places and accommodation places to May 18th.
 Retail places can however open for curbside delivery or pickup.

 Open businesses are expected and required to maintain social distancing as well as sanitizing rules.
 The state is focused on keeping the stay at home order in place while the hospitals increases medical capacity.
-This includes the number of hospital beds, ICU beds and testing capacity.
+This includes the number of hospital beds, ICU beds, and testing capacity.

 Hospitals have effectively increased efforts to build up their stock of medical supplies.
 And depending on how these efforts go the Governor will announce in a few days whether hospitals can resume their other operations.
 This will affect elective surgery services and possibly allow hospitals to convene their other services which are not focused on Covid-19.
 Hospitals have been hard-hit as they have been required to forego most of their revenue bringing services to focus on Covid-19.